HOW TO DEEP-DOZEAll just in note form – not properly organised

 Animals sense of their world is experienced and understood by touching, smelling, tasting, listening, and seeing.
-I believe their inner body sense is also largely understood in terms of these senses.
+I believe their inner body sense is also understood in terms of all these senses.

-I suspect also that our archetypal fully enlightened being would be aware with all five physical senses (and the mind), both internally and externally. simultaneously.
+I suspect also that a 'fully enlightened being' would be aware with all five physical senses (and the mind), both internally and externally. simultaneously.
 I have to experiment – at first combining seeing and listening – sometimes seeing, smelling and tasting, sometimes smelling and listening.

 Sensing Inside The Body

 This is not anything mystical.
 Listening, seeing, smelling, and tasting all activate the awareness in individual and specific ways – they bring out new facets of awareness, possibilities we don't have with our brain guided awareness.

 Combining the tasting and smelling exercises with humming is interesting.
 Feel-taste the top of your mouth, and the smell in your nasal canals above the roof and sides of the mouth.
 Then feel how the soft palate is the centre of this area – and notice how when you start humming and it vibrates this central area, (and also the top and back of the throat).
 This stimulates the lower brain. ... and experts in the field of the lower brain could please tell me more on this ...
 Sometimes you may feel the humming, vibrating in your belly, i don't know the next step on that route.